Ketan-vora/GitDemo/PITCHME.md

 ---
 **Git (steps)**
  - Open Git Bash and change the directory to the base location.
+ - Git clone <ssh/https url from the Git Repository>
- - Create README.md file
+ - push
- - git init (Git will initialize the Repo on the localhost)
+ - git init (Git will initialize the Repo on the local folder)
- - git add README.md
+ - git add README.md or "." (for all files)
  - git commit - m "my first Git markdown"
+ - On the Git Repository do a fork.
- - git remote add origin <fqdn> you can get the url from the Git rep (ssh or https)
+ - git remote add origin <ssh/https url from the Git Repository>
  - git push -u origin master
- if you want to pull then
+ -  if you want to pull then
  - git pull upstream master
 ---
 **GitHub Desktop (steps):**